 But thanks to the increased use of IoT and IIoT devices, the number of systems moving to the cloud, and the proliferation of social media and smart devices, the need for security convergence across industries is greater than ever.

 Some examples of cyber-physical risks are more evident, such as the May 2021 ransomware attack on the Irish healthcare system.
 It led to a systemwide IT shut down that created a real and imminent threat to patients.
 Or the well-known and oft-referenced attack on a Florida water treatment plant that threatened to poison a city’s water supply with dangerous levels of lye.

 Other examples are not as readily apparent, yet still pose significant risks.
-For instance, the recent rise in the number of attacks on Internet-connected industrial control systems (ICS), especially those that run critical infrastructure—from water treatment and gas plants to trains and traffic light systems.
+For instance, the recent rise in the number of attacks on Internet-connected industry control systems (ICS), especially those that run critical infrastructure—from oil companies and gas plants to airlines and traffic light systems.
 In some cases, hackers exploit security gaps in access controls to facilities, allowing them to install malware that compromises an organization’s entire network.
 Remote access software used to control ICS and heating, ventilation and air conditioning systems are also common entry points for attacks that affect both the cyber and physical domains.